GAR-Project/project/README.md

 vagrant ssh controller
 ```

-We should already have all the machines configured with all the necessary tools to bring our network up with Mininet on the **test** VM, and Ryu on the **controller** VM .
+We should already have all the machines configured with all the necessary tools to bring our network up with Mininet on the **test** VM, and Ryu on the **controller** VM.
+This includes every `python3` dependency as well as any needed packages.

 #### Troubleshooting problems regarding SSH
 If you have problems connecting via SSH to the machine, check that the keys in the path `.vagrant/machines/test/virtualbox/` are owned by the user, and have read-only permissions for the owner of the key.